-Note: This document contains side effect information about terazosin.
-Some of the dosage forms listed on this page may not apply to the brand name Hytrin.
+Note: This page contains information about the side effects of terazosin.
+Some of the dosage forms included on this document may not apply to the brand name Hytrin.

-Some side effects of Hytrin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Hytrin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to terazosin: oral capsule, oral capsule liquid filled, oral tablet

 In addition to its needed effects, some unwanted effects may be caused by terazosin (the active ingredient contained in Hytrin).
 In the event that any of these side effects do occur, they may require medical attention.